edwinm/docs/content/enterprise/installation.md

     - **Authentication**

-        npm On-Site supports several strategies for authentication and authorization, leveraging the credentials and permissions you have already defined in another backing system.
+        npm Enterprise supports several strategies for authentication and authorization, leveraging the credentials and permissions you have already defined in another backing system.